saliinGithub/saliinGithub/README.md

 - 👋 Hi, I’m @saliinGithub
 - 👀 I’m interested in ... to do coding in dark corner with a cup of coffee.
 - 🌱 I’m currently learning ...
-HTML,CSS, JS, UI/UX design,Figma,Filmora13,Java in OOP
+HTML,CSS, JS, UI/UX design,Figma,Filmora13,OOP in java
 - 💞️ I’m looking to collaborate on ...
 Designig projects
 - 📫 How to reach me ...
+It's difficult bruh.
 - 😄 Pronouns: ...
+Sth diff
 - ⚡ Fun fact: ...
 Enjoying alone in this crucial world.

 <!---